 Arrangements to promote co-operation; adults with needs for care and support and carers

 Section 162 of the Social Services and Well-being (Wales) Act 2014 provides that a local authority must make arrangements to promote cooperation between the local authority, each of the authority's 'relevant partners' and other bodies who are engaged in activities relevant to adults in need of care and support and carers in need of support.
 The local authority must also make arrangements to promote co-operation between the officers of the authority.
-The arrangements are to be made with a view to improving the well-being of adults with needs for care and support and carers.
+The arrangements are to be made with a view to improving the well-being of adults with needs for care and support and their respective carers.
 Arrangements also need to focus on improving the quality of care and support and protecting adults who are experiencing or at risk of abuse or neglect.

 All relevant partners may provide staff, goods, services, accommodation, establish and maintain a pooled fund and share information with one another.
 A 'pooled fund' is made up of contributions from the authority and the relevant partners out of which payments can be made in the discharge of functions.
 The local authority and its relevant partners must also have regard to any guidance given by the Welsh Ministers.